datamattsson/dri374.live/_pages/gear.md

 # Changelog

+* 2025-10-11: New lenses on the studio rig.
+Added wireless mic and monitors.
+Swapped around cameras on the pocket rig for the next event and updated a few other items.
 * 2025-07-21: Updated power bank links.
 * 2025-05-22: New pocket mixer, decommissioned [Zoom AMS-44](https://amzn.to/4aASioN), new player camera, decommissioned [LUMIX G85](https://amzn.to/40vciVw).
 * 2025-03-15: New USB hub.
 Clarified white balance on the V785/V770's.
 B-cam rig.